PennyHow/PyTrx/README.md

 PyTrx requires the following key Python packages in order to run: <br>
 <b>OpenCV (v3.1.0):</b> <a href="https://opencv.org/releases.html">opencv.org</a><br>
 <b>GDAL (v1.1.4):</b> <a href="http://www.gisinternals.com/archive.php">gisinternals.com</a><br>
+<b>Pillow (PIL) (v1.1.7):</b> <a href="http://www.pythonware.com/products/pil/">pythonware.com</a><br>
+<b>OsGeo (v1.1.4):</b> Often comes with distributions of GDAL<br>
 These packages may not necessarily be installed with distributions of Python (e.g. PythonXY, Anaconda), so you may have to download them from the given links.
-It is important to have these package versions as others may not be compatible with PyTrx. <br>
+It is important to have these specific package versions as we cannot guarantee that all others are compatible with PyTrx.
+Please contact us if you are having major problems with package compatibility. <br>

 PyTrx also needs other packages, which are commonly included with distributions of Python.
-The versions listed below refer to those that PyTrx has been tested with, but compatibility with other versions is highly likely: <br>
-OsGeo (v1.1.4) <br>
-PIL
-Glob
-Imghdr
-Datetime

-NumPy (v1.11.1)
-operator
-Matplotlib (v1.1.5)
-Scipy (v0.17.1)
-Os
-Sys
-Pylab (v1.11.4)
-Math
+Compatibility with all versions of these packages are highly likely: <br> datetime, glob, imghdr, math, Matplotlib, NumPy, operator, os, PyLab, SciPy, struct, sys